VictoriaMetrics/VictoriaMetrics/README.md

 * `/api/v1/series/count` - it returns the total number of time series in the database.
 Note that this handler scans all the inverted index, so it can be slow if the database contains tens of millions of time series.
 * `/api/v1/labels/count` - it returns a list of `label: values_count` entries.
 It can be used for determining labels with the maximum number of values.
+* `/api/v1/status/active_queries` - it returns a list of currently running queries.

 ### How to build from sources